SyncFree/antidote-fs/README.md

 In the [_fuse-hl](_fuse-hl/) folder is an early implementation using the [FUSE synchronous high-level API][fuse-hl].
 Instead, this implementation uses the [FUSE asynchronous low-level API][fuse-ll] by means of its node.js bindings.
+More details on the design are available in the `doc` folder.

 ## Getting started